TBT8A10/Research/README.md

 * dtbo (start=49152 count=8192)
 * vbmeta (start=57344 count=2048)

-However, we can patch uboot to allow us to dump up to 4 GB of the eMMC:
+However, we can easily patch uboot to allow us to dump up to 4 GB of the eMMC:
-1. Grab `uboot.img` from firmware or dump uboot from device
+1. Grab `uboot.img` from firmware or dump uboot from device (recommended)
 2. Unpack `uboot.img` with imgRePackerRK
 3. Open `uboot.bin` with an hex editor and search for `81 00 01 8B 24 00 02 8B 9F 40 40 F1 49 01 00 54`
 4. Replace `40 40` with `00 60` and save it
 5. Repack `uboot.img` & flash it

 To dump, use **AndroidTool_Release_v2.38** as newer versions don't allow to dump after 32 MB.
-Now we can dump these partitions in addition to the previous ones:
+Now we can also dump these partitions:
 * boot (start=59392 count=65536)
 * security (start=124928 count=8192)
 * recovery (start=133120 count=196608)